MrFacundo/vueJS-videogame-quiz/README.md

-# Vue videogame quiz app
+# Vue JS quiz app

-A short project I made to learn the VueJS basics.
+A short project I made to learn VueJS.

 This is a simple quiz that asks the user 10 questions, keeps track of the correct answers, the number of questions as well as displaying the quiz results and a progress bar.
 The quiz questions are provided by opentdb.com's API.